MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/tenant-to-tenant.md

 - Upload all the images you need to the migrated instance and edit your emails and pages to use those images before going live with them again.
 - Validate the functionality of the Marketing app before resuming business use of the instance.
 - If your source instance used portals:
-    - Portal reset may be required, depending on how the Marketing app was configured on the source instance.
+    - If the Marketing app on your source instance used a Dynamics 365 Portal, you will need to also set up a new portal _with the same name_ on the target instance to host marketing pages and event websites (requires an unconfigured Dynamics 365 Portals license to be available on your tenant).
-    - If the Marketing app on your source instance used a Dynamics 365 Portal, you will need to also set up a new portal on the target instance to host marketing pages and event websites (requires an unconfigured Dynamics 365 Portals license to be available on your tenant).
+    - If you do not create a portal with the same name on the target instance, URL links will not function properly.

 ### See also